Series 806.5P - Guidelines for Volunteers

 Tobacco, Drugs, Alcohol and Weapons

-The use of tobacco products, drugs and alcohol is prohibited on school district property, as is the possession of weapons.
+The use of tobacco and tobacco products and the possession of activated electronic delivery devices (e.g., liquid or electronic cigarettes, vaping devices) drugs, alcohol and weapons are prohibited on school district property, as is the possession of weapons.
 School district property includes, but is not limited to: buildings, grounds, and vehicles owned, leased or contracted by the school district and school-sponsored functions.

 Use discretion when utilizing technology with a student.
 Many websites are not appropriate for students, and volunteers must take care not to expose students to such sites.